Isabel Wiseler-Santos Lima

-Isabel Wiseler-Santos Lima (born 29 December 1961) is a Luxembourgish politician of th Christian Social People's Party (part of the European People's Party group) who has been serving as a Member of the European Parliament (MEP) since the 2019 European elections.
+Isabel Wiseler-Santos Lima (born 29 December 1961) is a Portuguese-born Luxembourgish politician of the Christian Social People's Party (part of the European People's Party group) who has been serving as a Member of the European Parliament (MEP) since the 2019 European elections.

 Early life and career

 Lima was born on 29 December 1961 in Odivelas, Portugal.
 She moved to Luxembourg with her parents at the age of three.
 She graduated from University of Sorbonne Nouvelle Paris 3 in 1984 with a master's degree in Modern Literature.
 The following year, Lima joined the Christian Social People's Party.
 After graduating, Lima became a teacher at the private school Fieldgen.
 She was member of the board of the school from 2013 to 2017.

 Political career

 Career in local politics

 Lima has been a municipal councillor of the city of Luxembourg since 2005.
 In 2017, she became an alderman in the council.